slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 - teenagers = treated like children but expected to act like adults
 - the letter i wrote my kids after they born: you might think you want an expensive car, fancy watch and a huge car. but i’m telling you, you don’t. what you want is respect and admiration from other people and you think having expensive stuff will bring it. it almost nver does especially from the people you want it.
 - ask coolest moment of their week or favorite food.
-- monthly photo of your kid room and yearly lenghty video of your kid speaking -->
+- monthly photo of your kid room and yearly lenghty video of your kid speaking.
+-->

 Hints: